Level 1 Background Checks: Meaning, Use, Limitations, Disqualifying Offenses

 Do lawsuits show up in a level one background check when looking for an apartment or house?
 Typically they do not since a level 1 check is focused primarily on criminal history and the national sex offender registry.

-Level 1 Background Check Criminal History Disqualifiers
+Level 1 Background Checks: Criminal History Disqualifiers

 Employers conducting level 1 checks are often looking for criminal charges or convictions that may impact a person’s ability to perform the duties of their job or are otherwise not compatible with the image the business wishes to have with the public.